Caliper-Corporation/TsmAPIsExamples/README.md

 TransModeler APIs support the following programming languages:

-- **GISDK** is the native scripting language supported by TransModeler.
-Versatile and flexible, it is a domain specific language (DSL) to faciliate the everyday activities of transportation and traffic modelling.
-Its flexiblity and power are similar to Javascript, yet much more powerful and focused when it comes to GIS, transportation modeling and traffic simulation tasks.
+- **Caliper Script** is Caliper-proprietary scripting language.
+Versatile and flexible, it is a domain specific language (DSL) to faciliate everyday activities of transportation and traffic modelling.
+Its many modern language features of a dynamic language are similar to Javascript, yet much more powerful and specialized when it comes to GIS, high-performance matrix computations, transportation modeling and traffic simulation tasks.
-- **Any COM-compliant Languages** TransModeler APIs features both performant in-process and flexible out-process COM interface that allows using any COM-compliant language to develop TransModeler plugins.
+- **Any COM-compliant Languages** TransModeler APIs features both performant **in-process** and flexible **out-process** COM interface that allows using any COM-compliant language to develop TransModeler plugins.
 This includes .NET (C#, F#, C++/CLI), C++, Delphi among others.
 C++ would provide the best performance while .NET the most convenient choice.

 # Deployment
-Applications developed using TransModeler APIs can be deployed as in-process plugins that share the same process space as TransModeler, or as a stand-alone application in its own process space (i.e., out-of-process client with TransModeler as the COM automation server).
+Applications developed using TransModeler APIs can be deployed as **in-process plugins** that share the same process space as TransModeler, or as a **stand-alone application** in its own process space (i.e., out-of-process client with TransModeler as the COM automation server).
 This renders great flexiblity to meet the needs of different development context.

 # Supported Platform
 Windows only, or WINE on Linux.